OrangeHatOS/index/README.md

                         <h3 style="color: #ff6f00;">Highlights:</h3>

                         <ul>
                             <li style="color: #ff6f00;">Open source.
-The Linux version will be under the same license as Fedora and the FreeBSD version will be under BSD 2 Clause license.</li>
+The Linux version will be under some open source license (not yet decided) and the FreeBSD version will be under BSD 2 Clause license.</li>
 			    <li style="color: #ff6f00;">Great support and compability.</li>
 			    <li style="color: #ff6f00;">We want privacy to everyone and Orange Hat will be both powerful and easy to use.</li>
                         </ul>